Grevillea johnsonii: Distribution and habitat

 Grevillea johnsonii is endemic to New South Wales where it grows in rocky places on sandstone.
 The National Herbarium of New South Wales gives its distribution as "chiefly in the Goulburn and Capertee River catchments with a record from the Brogo River not verified".
 The Australian Native Plants Society suggests that the "common garden red and cream form" occurs near the Brogo River, whereas the orange-flowered form "grows naturally in the Goulburn River catchment at Cox's Gap and several other close by areas".
-The species grows natively at an altitude of 400-700m, where the annual rainfall is 600-700mm.
+The species grows natively at an altitude of 400-700 m, where the annual rainfall is 600-700 mm.

 It is closely related to the G. longistyla.
 However, differences are evident through the colour of G. johnsonii, ranging from orange to pink in comparison to the orange and red of G. longistyla orange to red colours.
 Both species were initially listed as forms of G. longistyla, but have since been separated with a specific status.